polaris6/iceberg/docs/spark/spark-writes.md

 SORT BY ts, category
 ```

-Of course, you can use `SORT BY` with partition transforms:
+Of course, you can also use `SORT BY` with partition transforms.

 ```sql
 INSERT INTO prod.db.sample